- Wild 4 Maths

 Activities designed to encourage children to think about the characteristics of a range of animals, including humans.

-- Human and animal habitats
+- Animal habitats

 Different living things like to live in places that suit their needs, and that includes humans.
 Find out about the different habitats and the needs of the animals that live there.